SilverFox70/Unity3D_Project_Template/README.md

 - **Version Control > Mode** is **Visible Meta Files**
 - **Asset Serialization > Mode** is **Force Text**

+There is also a template script in `Assets/Scripts` for an EventManager.

 ### Getting Started
 For use in your own projects:
 1. Fork or clone this repo to your local machine